-Surrounding yourself with supportive loved ones can make it easier to quit.
+Surrounding yourself with positive support can make it easier to quit.
 Find out what you can do to create a network of smokefree support.

 Telling the people in your life about your choice to quit smoking and asking them for help can make a big difference.
 It’s likely that people will be supportive and positive when you tell them you are quitting smoking.
 But, you may come across others who don’t understand or who don’t want you to quit.
 Learn how to deal with the different ways others might react.